Bringing Real Intelligence into the Learning & Play Experience

 In the B2B space, there may be an active investment around customer success, so perhaps applications that help provide a 360-degree view of the customer and support sales enablement are strong complements to that strategy.

 On the B2C side, gaining efficiencies around customer service and reducing loads on call centers, for example, is a common challenge.
-If this is the case, it may make sense to invest in pilots related to leveraging conversational interfaces (chatbots, voice-based assistants, etc.) which help customers resolve problems with less (if any) human interaction.
+If this is the case, it may make sense to invest in pilots related to leveraging conversational interfaces such as chatbots and voice-based assistants, which help customers resolve problems with less (if any) human interaction.

 Working in the toy industry, investments into AI and other cutting edge technologies are always aligned to the insights from real-world customers.
 As consumers change their toy-buying behavior, a customer-centric approach to designing solutions that adapt to those changes become critically important.